 - The mesmerizing view of mountain ranges

-- Use the acclimatization days to prevent from getting altitude sickness
+- Use the acclimatization days to prevent altitude sickness

 - Understand the local culture and traditions of Solukhumbu

 Before going on long and high-altitude treks, you must always prepare the trekking gear.
 These trekking gears are essential for you to have a comfortable journey.
-Below are the critical documents and gears needed while going on the Everest Base Camp Trek.
+Below are the critical documents and gear needed for the Everest Base Camp Trek.

 - Day Pack